Polestar 2 Review

 • Lightning

-The Polestar is a thoroughly practical electric hatch which is good to drive, has a decent range, is packed with tech and could be cheaper to run than a diesel - especially for company car drivers.
-The newly facelifted model promises to make it even more tempting.
+The Polestar is a thoroughly practical electric hatch which is good to drive, has a decent range, is packed with tech and will be cheaper to run than a diesel - especially for company car drivers.
+The 2023 facelifted model promises to make it even more tempting.

 Play